What is Chronic Obstructive Pulmonary Disease?

 For nearly all people who develop COPD, the disease is terminal and will be with them for the rest of their life.
 Although this is a dire prognosis, there are ways to combat the disease, and the first way is understanding the progression of COPD.

 The least severe form of the disease is COPD Stage 1.
 This stage is also called mild COPD, and the symptoms and treatments are the least aggressive.
 A major sign that a person has COPD is the capacity of his or her lungs is decreased.
 Due to constant inflammation of the airways, COPD patients struggle to breathe properly.
 They have difficulty blowing out air with any force, and the overall volume of air they can hold in their lungs is diminished.

 Stages 2 and 3 are characterized by a worsening of lung functioning and the increase of devastating symptoms like chronic coughing, sputum, dyspnea and shortness of breath.
 The last stage of COPD is Stage 4 or end stage COPD.
 In this stage, people can expect to see lung functioning drop to nearly 30 percent.
 Supplemental oxygen is typically a definite fixture for the rest of the patient’s life as some of them drop below 90 percent oxygen saturation rates in their blood stream.
 Stage 4 COPD is commonly when patients seek more advanced treatment options like surgery or even lung transplants.
-Alternative treatment options are also available in the form of stem cell therapy.
-Some innovative companies are utilizing the stem cells in the patient’s blood or fat to slow down the progression of the disease.
+Alternative treatment options are also available in the form of cellular therapy.
+Some innovative companies are utilizing the cells in the patient’s blood or fat to slow down the progression of the disease.
 Although this treatment option is not a cure, it can greatly increase quality of life.

 Smoking & Second Hand Smoke